sransara/com.sransara/content/notes/2019/build-yourself-a-git/index.md

 {{<named-listing
 name="cmd-branch-workflow">}}
 $ sheep checkout -b < some-branch-name >
-# sheep branch < branch >; sheep checkout < branch >

 # Updates the HEAD pointer to point
 #    to a branch (a local head in refs) that points to a commit
 #    ... and follow same procedure as before
 $
 $ <... make some changes ...>
 $
 $ sheep commit -a -m "Super duper changes"
 # Revise our pseudo function: extend-commit-history-graph so that it
 #    looks at the HEAD and follows the pointer to the
 #    branch which points to a commit.
 #    Uses that value as the parent commit,
 #    and update that value with the name of the new commit
 {{</named-listing>}}

 {{<named-image